illusoryTwin/PySocialForce/README.md

 ## Acknowledgements

-- This project is based on [svenkreiss](https://github.com/svenkreiss)'s implementation of the vanilla social force model.
+- This project is based on [PySocialForce](https://github.com/yuxiang-gao/PySocialForce)'s implementation of the social force framework.
-- The implementation of forces drew inspiration from the [pedsim_ros][pedsim_ros] package.

 ## References